nietBouke/IMSIDE/IMSIDE sc td/README.txt

 However, the use of multiple tidal constituents in this model has never been tested and I am afraid they are not implemented in a physical appropriate way.

+Version 4.6: 23-02-2024
+Updated matching conditions at the boundaries of the segments

 ########################################
 Here I explain how to use the code to run the model for the single channel